Dalton Highway Artist in Residence

 The Dalton Highway is one of the most isolated roads in the United States.
 Built during construction of the trans-Alaska oil pipeline in the 1970s, this mostly gravel highway travels through rolling, forested hills, across the Yukon River and Arctic Circle, through the rugged Brooks Range, and over the North Slope to the Arctic Ocean.
 Along most of its length, you'll see no strip malls, no gift shops, no service stations — just forest, tundra, and mountains, crossed by a ribbon of road and pipe.
 The BLM manages a swath of public lands along the highway from the Yukon River to the north side of the Brooks Range.
 Travel along the Dalton Highway provides a rare opportunity to traverse a remote, unpopulated part of Alaska to the very top of the continent.

-This year BLM will be co-hosting an artist with Toolik Field Station, a remote research facility operated and managed by the Institute of Arctic Biology at the University of Alaska Fairbanks.
-The residency will last 8 to 10 days.
-Dates are at the discretion of the artist but must be in June, July, August or September 2020.
-The BLM will provide the selected artist with transportation from Fairbanks to the residency location(s) and up to Toolik Field Station, as well as provide housing and/or camping equipment, satellite phone, emergency equipment (including first-aid kit), and a stipend equivalent to $42/day.
-Toolik Field Station will provide accommodation and transportation in the Toolik Lake location and back to Fairbanks.
+This year BLM Dalton Highway Artist-in-Residence program will be collaborating with the U.S. Department of the Interior Museum in Washington D.C. for a 5- to 7-day residency along the Dalton Highway.
+Dates are at the discretion of the artist.
+The BLM will provide the selected artist with transportation from Fairbanks to the residency location(s) as well as provide housing and/or camping equipment, satellite phone, and emergency equipment (including first-aid kit).
 Limited transportation along the highway will be available at the convenience of BLM staff.

 Current Artist-in-Residence Opportunities